Outreach Critical During Pandemic

 But with some families putting off medical visits for their young children due to the novel coronavirus, and with most in-person events cancelled, families could be missing important signs that their children could benefit from early intervention.

 A partnership between Help Me Grow MN and the Minnesota Act Early Project to promote awareness in diverse cultural communities about the need for early evaluation and intervention helped connect more than 2,400 Minnesota families to resources in 2020, according to the Help Me Grow grant report, published in September.
-ICI’s Jennifer Hall-Lande is the Minnesota Ambassador for the Act Early project.
+Jennifer Hall-Lande (MN LEND Fellow, 2009-10, and ICI's current MN LEND liaison) is the Minnesota Ambassador for the Act Early project.

 After distributing interactive story books and other developmental materials at several in-person events in the Hmong, Somali, and Latinx communities around the Twin Cities in 2019 and early 2020, project leaders pivoted to new outreach methods, social media, and online webinars, said Hall-Lande.